African-American history: African origins

-Transport

 In the account of Olaudah Equiano, he described the process of being transported to the colonies and being on the slave ships as a horrific experience.
 On the ships, the enslaved Africans were separated from their family long before they boarded the ships.
 Once aboard the ships the captives were then segregated by gender.
 Under the deck, the enslaved Africans were cramped and did not have enough space to walk around freely.
 Enslaved males were generally kept in the ship's hold, where they experienced the worst of crowding.
 The captives stationed on the floor beneath low-lying bunks could barely move and spent much of the voyage pinned to the floorboards, which could, over time, wear the skin on their elbows down to the bone.
 Due to the lack of basic hygiene, malnourishment, and dehydration diseases spread wildly and death was common.

-The women on the ships often endured rape by the crewmen.
-Women and children were often kept in rooms set apart from the main hold.
-This gave crewmen easy access to the women which was often regarded as one of the perks of the trade system.
-Not only did these rooms give the crewmen easy access to women but it gave enslaved women better access to information on the ship's crew, fortifications, and daily routine, but little opportunity to communicate this to the men confined in the ship's hold.
-As an example, women instigated a 1797 insurrection aboard the slave ship Thomas by stealing weapons and passing them to the men below as well as engaging in hand-to-hand combat with the ship's crew.

-In the midst of these terrible conditions, enslaved Africans plotted mutiny.
-Enslaved males were the most likely candidates to mutiny and only at times they were on deck.
+The women on the ships were often raped by the crewmen.
+Women and children were often kept in rooms set apart from the main hold to give crewmen access to the women.
+However, these rooms also gave enslaved women better access to information on the ship's crew, fortifications, and daily routine, but little opportunity to communicate this to the men confined in the ship's hold.
+Women instigated, among other attempts at mutiny, a 1797 insurrection aboard the slave ship Thomas by stealing weapons and passing them to the men below as well as engaging in hand-to-hand combat with the ship's crew.
+Enslaved males were the most likely candidates to mutiny but were only able to at times they were on deck.
 While rebellions did not happen often, they were usually unsuccessful.
 In order for the crew members to keep the enslaved Africans under control and prevent future rebellions, the crews were often twice as large and members would instill fear into the enslaved Africans through brutality and harsh punishments.
-From the time of being captured in Africa to the arrival to the plantations of the European masters, took an average of six months.
-Africans were completely cut off from their families, home, and community life.
-They were forced to adjust to a new way of life.
+It took about six months from the time of capture for enslaved Africans to arrive on the plantations of their European masters.
+Africans were completely cut off from their families, home, and community life and were forced to adjust to a new way of life.